musfirah-mohd-ali/I3E_Asg1_Musfirah/README.md

     * Gift Boxes spawn collectibles or keys when destroyed by projectiles.
     * False gift boxes spawn fake collectible as traps.

+## Requirements
+* Platform: Unity 2021.3 LTS or later (recommended)
+* Supported OS: Windows, macOS
+* Hardware: Standard PC/Mac with graphics support for Unity 3D
+* Unity Editor: Open the provided Unity project folder and press Play in the editor.
+* Build: Can be built as a standalone executable for Windows/macOS using Unity’s Build Settings.

 ## Controls
 * Movement
     * WASD